info340a-su20/project-01-RaynyT/README.md

 Some apps that I have looked into include Side Chef: Recipes+Meal Planner and Lifesum: Diet & Macros Tracker.
 The scopes for these applications however resolve around health and the planning of meals along with their nutritional value.
 The application iPerish is similar to my idea however my scope is larger in that it incorporates recipes as well.

-## App Description: Efficient Household Inventory Utilization
+## App Description: Efficient Household Grocery Utilization

 My proposed solution is a web application designed to provide information regarding what kind of recipes can be made given a user's current stock of ingredients.
 To make sure food is not wasted; the application will notify the user when an item is approaching or exceeding its expiration date.